rr1428/Excel-Comparator-Pro/README.md

 This app Compares two excel files for similarity.

-1. Load master database excek file.
+1. Load master database excel file.
 2. Load second excel file for comparing with master database.
 3. choose row for the header if first row is not a header row for both the files.
 4. Load the excel file.